“It’s not about how talented you are, it’s about how hard you work to make the most of the talent you were given” – Me

 My natural abilities, athleticism, and the minimal time I spent working on my game earned me some really sweet accolades and allowed me to play on the biggest stage of amateur and professional women’s golf, but I struggled with the work ethic, discipline, focus, maturity, and mental toughness.
 These are all crucial for any athlete who wants to be one of the best in the world.
 It’s easy to see a great swing and think that the player is going to be good, but if the other qualities don’t continue to develop with that player, then the natural talent will reach a brick wall at some point.

-For me, as time went on my swing did need a little work, mostly small changes to get me in better positions back at the ball in order to hold up better under pressure and play in tougher conditions, but I never spent enough time really making those changes sufficient enough.
+My swing did over time need a little work, especially to hold up better under pressure and play in tougher conditions, but I never spent enough time really making those changes sufficient enough.
 I hit the ball well most of the time so I just kept at my usual routine thinking it would just take care of itself eventually.
 My short game was good, I could pull off these great bunker shots and creative shots around the greens, but I never really understood how I did it and never put the time to practice them under pressure.
-Because of that, I was also prone to hitting some really ugly shots when I was in contention or needing to post a good score – chunking a few flop shots, blading a few bunker shots, etc (those were always great for a good laugh, just maybe not at the time).
+Because of that, I was also prone to hitting some pretty ugly shots when I was in contention or needing to post a good score – those were always great for a good laugh, and some good TV moments, just maybe not at the time.

-After graduation and earning my LPGA card, Dr. Morris Pickens and I worked together a bit, but I didn’t take advantage of his services and generosity to help me enough to make a difference in my game.
+I had an opportunity to work with a great golf psychologist, but I didn’t take advantage of his services and generosity to help make a difference in my game.
 He wanted me to create a schedule and prioritize what I did each week and at that stage of my life, I just wasn’t ready to be structured and disciplined.
-The mental game work was very much a missing piece of my golf career but I never put the time into it.
+Mental toughness was very much a missing piece of my golf career but I never put the time into it.

 Towards the end of my career, I read Dr. Bob Rotella’s book “Your 15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
 I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidated by other players, I struggled to find my place on tour and never really got comfortable out there mentally.

-I worked out when I was on the road, and while I was back home I was fortunate to have some great trainers who were willing to train me, but I never really stayed consistent and pushed myself enough to see those results in my game.
-So for all that talent that everybody liked to talk about and remind me of, it meant very little since I wasn’t putting the time into working on the weaker areas of my game and really working hard to be the best player I could be.
+So for all that talent that everybody liked to talk about and remind me of, it meant very little since I wasn’t putting the time into working on the weaker areas of my game and really working hard to be the best player and athlete I could be.
+Don’t get me wrong, I don’t think that had to look like some players who could spend hours on the range and putting green, but it did need a level of structure and discipline that I just didn’t develop at that stage of my life.
 And trust me, none of this has ever been fun to admit and I have certainly learned from my past tendencies, especially now as a business owner and mentor, but if it will encourage a young player to put the work in and not just get by on talent alone then it’s worth the brutally honest admission.